European Conservatives and Reformists Party: Parliamentary Assembly of the Council of Europe

 The European Conservatives Group in the European Parliament, founded in 1970 and existing for most of its history as the 'European Democrat Group' became officially affiliated to the ACRE on 29 September 2014.
 The EC group is led by Samad Seyidov MP, of the New Azerbaijan Party.

 As of 23 October 2014, the European Conservatives have the following members:

 Congress of the Council of Europe

 The ECR group in the Congress of the Council of Europe brings together representatives in local government from across Europe.
 It has 31 members, 26 of whom represent parties in the ECRP.

 Youth organisation

 European Young Conservatives

-The European Young Conservatives (EYC) is ECR Party's youth wing.
-It brings together conservative and political parties from across Europe.
-As of 2020, the group has a membership of 30 political youth organisations from 30 countries and territories.
+The European Young Conservatives (EYC) is the party's youth wing.
+It brings together youth wings of conservative political parties from across Europe.
+As of 2020, the group had a membership of 30 political youth organisations from 30 countries and territories.
 Its patron was Margaret Thatcher until her death in 2013.